qortmdgh4141/Intelligent-CCTV-for-Port-Safety/README.md

       - _When the intruder reappears, it is recognized as the same person by the DeepSort algorithm and given a unique ID number previously given._ <br/>
       - _It then applies the previous information about the intruder by querying the unique ID number from the database._ <br/>

-   - _This function allows administrator to individually detect and analyze whether many people in the port are intruding and loitering._ <br/><br/><br/>
+   - _Through this, the administrator can individually detect and analyze whether many people in the port are intruding and loitering._ <br/><br/><br/>

  - _**Risk of Access to Restricted Areas**_ <br/><br/>
 <img src="https://github.com/qortmdgh4141/Intelligent_CCTV_for_Port_Safety/blob/main/image/risk_of_access_to_restricted_areas.png?raw=true"  width="1280" height="230"> <br/>